jongpie/NebulaQueryAndSearch/README.md

 **Basic Usage:** Search a single object

 ```
-SobjectQueryBuilder userQuery = new SobjectQueryBuilder(Schema.User.SobjectType); // Create an instance of SobjectQueryBuilder for an Sobject - you can include additional fields, filters, etc
+SObjectQueryBuilder userQuery = new SObjectQueryBuilder(Schema.User.SObjectType); // Create an instance of SObjectQueryBuilder for an SObject - you can include additional fields, filters, etc
-SearchBuilder userSearch      = new SearchBuilder('my search term', userQuery);   // Create a new SearchBuilder instance with a search term & instance of SobjectQueryBuilder
+SearchBuilder userSearch      = new SearchBuilder('my search term', userQuery);   // Create a new SearchBuilder instance with a search term & instance of SObjectQueryBuilder
 List<User> userSearchResults  = userSearch.getFirstResults();                     // SearchBuilder returns a list of lists of sobjects - getFirstResults() returns the first list

 /****** Resulting output *******